vdjonsson/abopt/README.md

 ### scan
 `antibody_pipeline scan` mutational scanning on a subset of locations or a chain.

+> `input: foldx use foldx for mutational scanning `
-> `input: filename of molecular structures to scan`
+> `input: filenames of molecular structures to scan, comma delimited`
+> `input: scantype virus or antibody`
+> `input: chain scan the entire chain`
+> `input: locations range of pdb locations to scan, comma delimited, eg: 400-403,420-423`

-> `output: dG of unfolding from molecular structure scanned`
+> `output: dG of unfolding from molecular structure`

 ### repair
 `antibody_pipeline repair` repairs an antibody using FoldX RepairPDB.